Skip to main content

 System Requirements

-The Machine Key Tool requires a SecureAuth IdP Appliance on Microsoft Windows Server 2008 R2, 2012, or 2012 R2.
+The Machine Key Tool works with SecureAuth IdP appliances on supported Windows Server versions.

 Installation

-1) Contact Support for the MachineKeyTool.zip file.
-Download the file.
+1. Contact Support for the MachineKeyTool.zip file.

-2) Navigate to the download, right-click on the archive, select Properties, and switch to the General tab
+2. Navigate to the download, right-click on the archive, select Properties, and switch to the General tab.

 35455741.png

-4) Navigate to the download, right-click on the archive, and select Extract All...
+4. Navigate to the download, right-click on the archive, and select Extract All...

-5) Extract the archive to D:\MFCApp_Bin\Extras
+5. Extract the archive to D:\MFCApp_Bin\Extras.

 35455742.png